OrangeKami/T3A2-A/README.md

    Acceptance Criteria

    - "As manager, we not only considered ICE sores when we prioritised our projects but also other impacts, such as, senior managers' strategies, financial budget, and so on.
-Thus, I'd like to put all criterias into my consideration for my decision-making and be able to change ICE scores and update categories of impact, confidence, and effort." - Jessie
+Thus, I'd like to put all criteria into my consideration for my decision-making and be able to change ICE scores and update categories of impact, confidence, and effort." - Jessie

 User Story 9

-  - As Lochy, Engineer Lead, I woud like to send my feedback to my team for each of their idea, so they can improve their initial ideas to meet organization expectation.
+  - As Lochy, Engineer Lead, I would like to send my feedback to my team for each of their idea, so they can improve their initial ideas to meet organization expectation.

    Acceptance Criteria